-The overall goal of the project is to create an interdisciplinary, user-defined LID Manual for Coastal South Carolina through a series of collaborative meetings with researchers, engineers, planners, landscape architects, and other practitioners.
-The end product will be an LID guidance document that is defined and vetted by end users.
-The Manual will serve as a source of coastal-specific LID information, tools, and resources for South Carolina.
-The project has many collaborators as part of the LID Manual Advisory Committee, including local government representatives, state representatives, private consultants, and researchers, among others.
-This project is truly a collaborative process.
-The background research stems from several sources, such as: 1) local research efforts; 2) national research for LID, stormwater, and watershed management; 3) other southeast LID manuals; 4) southeast climate experts; and 5) state stormwater accounting tools and supporting data.
+The overall goal of the project was to create an interdisciplinary, user-defined LID Manual for Coastal South Carolina through a series of collaborative meetings with researchers, engineers, planners, landscape architects, and other practitioners.
+The Manual was designed serve as a source of coastal-specific LID information, tools, and resources for South Carolina.
+The project had many collaborators as part of the LID Manual Advisory Committee, including local government representatives, state representatives, private consultants, and researchers, among others.
+The background research conducted as part of the manual’s construction stemmed from several sources as: 1) local research efforts; 2) national research for LID, stormwater, and watershed management; 3) other southeast LID manuals; 4) southeast climate experts; and 5) state stormwater accounting tools and supporting data.

 Outcomes and Conclusions

-A draft of the LID Manual, released in July 2014, includes better site design development principles, conservation and protection tips, coastal climate findings, LID stormwater management specifications and design details, and spreadsheet tools to support LID planning and implementation.
+The LID Manual was released in 2014 and includes site design development principles, conservation and protection tips, coastal climate findings, LID stormwater management specifications and design details, and spreadsheet tools to support LID planning and implementation.
 The overall goal of the manual is to provide local decision makers with the knowledge and resources to apply LID practices on the community, neighborhood, and site scale.

 Considering that local communities have the most to lose for not considering climate adaptation measures, the LID Manual includes some guidance on how to pursue climate adaptation through stormwater management.
 These strategies are included in an appendix titled “Adapting Stormwater Management for Climate Change”: